NOW. NOT TOMORROW.

-This is phase 2 of a two-phase enrollment campaign targeting recent high school graduates.
+Now.
+Not Tomorrow. is phase 2 of a two-phase enrollment campaign targeting recent high school graduates.
 Phase 1, the Fast Track Enroll Now Scholarship Program, provides funding to FCS institutions to support student scholarships to incentive enrollment during the 2021 summer term.
 This second phase provides additional scholarship funding to incentivize fall 2021 enrollment as well as to support promotion and engagement activities related scholarship opportunity.
 The Florida College Access Network (FCAN) and Local College Access Networks (LCANs) are partners in this project and will promote the opportunity through their engagement channels.

 Proposal Submission Deadline

 All 28 FCS institutions are eligible to apply.